Western lowland gorilla, Jasiri

 Western Lowland Gorillas

 In remote lowland forests there is a quiet gorilla subspecies known as the western lowland gorilla.
-We are home to a troop that includes a silverback male, four adult females, and male and female infants.
+We are home to a troop that includes a silverback male, four adult females, and a male infant.

 Gentle giants roaming thick forests